Notes on Gravitational Physics: Continuous Matter

 \subsection{Relativistic equation of motion and conservation laws.}

-Mass conservation is the Newtonian limit of energy conservation, and the Newtonian equation of motion, $\bm F = m\bm a$, is conservation of momentum, when the field responsible for the force is included in the energy-momentum tensor $T^{\alpha\beta}$.
-In terms of $T^{\alpha\beta}$, energy conservation and the equation of motion (momentum conservation) are projections of the single equation, \be \nabla_\beta T^{\alpha\beta} = 0, \ee along and orthogonal to the 4-velocity $\widehat t^\alpha$ of an observer.
+Mass conservation is the Newtonian limit of energy conservation, and the Newtonian equation of motion, $\bm F = m\bm a$, is conservation of momentum, when the field responsible for the force is included in the stress-energy tensor $T^{\alpha\beta}$.
+In terms of $T^{\alpha\beta}$, energy conservation and the equation of motion (momentum conservation) are projections of the single equation, \be \nabla_\beta T^{\alpha\beta} = 0, \ee along and orthogonal to the velocity $\widehat t^\alpha$ of an observer.

 We begin by showing that Eq.~\eqref{e:divT}, the statement that $T^{\alpha\beta}$ is divergencefree, has the meaning of energy-momentum conservation.
 Consider a four-dimensional box $\Omega$ whose boundary $\partial\Omega$ consists of the top and bottom volumes $S_{t_{1}}$ and $S_{t_{2}}$ together with six timelike sides, $S_{x_{1}},\ldots ,S_{z_{2}}$.
 (A timelike hypersurface is one that has timelike vectors at each point.
 A spacelike hypersurface contains only spacelike vectors.)
 The total $x$-momentum in the volume $S_{t_{1}}$ (i.e.\ in the box at $t=t_1$) is

 (Using $\nabla_\beta t$ instead of $\widehat t_\beta$ avoids a minus sign.)
 Similarly, the total $x$-momentum in $S_{t_2}$ is

 The total $x$-momentum that left through the timelike sides is

 If we now denote by $n_\alpha$ the unit outward normal at each point of the boundary $\partial\Omega$, and by $dS$ each 3-dimensional volume element of the surfaces $(dxdydz, dtdxdy$, etc.), conservation of $x$-momentum,